-(The honors thesis hours are expected to be in excess of the 30 hours required for the Major in Anthropology and are typically done in the student’s senior year.
+The honors thesis hours are expected to be in excess of the 30 hours required for the Major in Anthropology and are typically done in the student’s senior year.
 This timeline may be modified after consultation with the thesis adviser, Departmental Director of the Honors Program, and Faculty approval.

 Students meeting these requirements receive Honors or High Honors in Anthropology, depending on the quality of their thesis, grades in anthropology courses, and examination results.
 Successful Departmental Honors students will receive a Vanderbilt diploma that records Honors or High Honors in Anthropology.